 A healthy person usually has a platelet count of 150,000 to 400,000.
 You have thrombocytopenia if your number falls under 150,000.

-It can run in families.
-But you can also get it from many medical conditions and some drugs.
+Thrombocytopenia can run in families, but you can also get it from many medical conditions.
+Treating the medical condition may improve ITP.

 Usually, thrombocytopenia has no symptoms.
 But when you do have them, they can include:

 Bleeding, most often from the gums or nose.
 Women with thrombocytopenia may have heavier or longer periods or breakthrough bleeding.
 You may also see blood in your pee or poop.

 Red, flat spots on your skin, about the size of a pinhead.
 You see these mostly on your legs and feet, and they may appear in clumps.
 Your doctor may call them petechiae.